 As for the actual cost of your visit, that is something that will vary depending on your situation.
 The following factors can all influence the price:

 Once a custom estimate has been made, one of our team members will go over the requisite fees with you and discuss your financial options.
-Our practice takes most PPO dental insurance plans (including Delta Dental, Blue Cross Blue Shield, and Cigna), and we are in-network with many of the major providers.
+Our practice takes most PPO dental insurance plans (including Delta Dental and Blue Cross Blue Shield), and we are in-network with many of the major providers.
 We file claims for in-network and out-of-network patients alike, and we always look for ways to help you maximize your benefits.
 Those who don’t have insurance can sign up for our dental savings plan, which lets you enjoy discounts on various services throughout the year.
 You can also apply for dental financing, which lets you break up the cost of care into more easily manageable monthly payments with little to no interest.

 Do you know what to do if you or a loved one suddenly encounter a dental emergency?
 If you’re like most people, you probably have a few questions.
 Rather than spending valuable time panicking, call our office right away and we can provide you with guidance over the phone.
 While you wait for your appointment, here are the answers to some of the dental emergency questions that we get asked the most frequently.